About Liz Lorena

 Hello!
 My name is Liz Lorena Berberena.
 (Hint: my middle name and surname rhyme.)
 I am a female bilingual Cuban-American front-end web developer, self-taught digital artist, and writer.
 I graduated magna cum laude from Rutgers University in New Brunswick, NJ in May 2019 with a Bachelor of Arts degree in information technology and informatics, a certificate of game production and innovation, and a minor in digital communication, information, and media.
 In July 2019 I joined a company full-time as a Junior Web Producer.

 Currently I am mostly focusing on my full-time job, but I'm also practicing my skills on my personal websites.
 My favorite aspects of web development are troubleshooting and redesigns on static, Joomla, or WordPress websites.

-I am introverted, punctual, meticulous, and an independent learner who learns quickly.
-However, I am not afraid to ask questions.
-In my free time I enjoy watching anime and movies, playing games casually, and pursuing my artistic interests.
-I am fluent in Spanish and English and know some French and German, but I also hope to learn some Japanese and Polish.
-My family is my life.
+I am introverted, punctual, meticulous, and a quick, independent learner.
+However, I am not afraid to ask questions and love working with friendly people.
+According to the DiSC personality assessment, I am a CS type.
+In my free time I enjoy watching anime and movies, playing games casually, pursuing my artistic interests, and being with my family.
+I am fluent in Spanish and English and know some French and German, but I also hope to learn some Polish.

 - Favorite CMS: WordPress

 - Favorite Static Host and Generator: Github Pages and Jekyll

 - Laptop: Dell Inspiron 15 7000 Gaming

 - 1997 - 1999 - Born in Santa Clara, Cuba to my hardworking and studious mother and father, a green-eyed nurse and a brown-eyed electrician, respectively.
 I'm a spoiled only child and the only little girl in my immediate family.
 My paternal grandfather, a high school professor, taught me to appreciate nature, art, and good grammar.